KoljaB/LocalEmotionalAIVoiceChat/README.md

 2. Open _install_win.bat, chang the path behind PYTHON_EXE to the path to your Python 3.10.9 executable
   - start _install_win.bat
 3. Select your LLM provider:
-  - open `main.py` and enter your desired LLM provider under llm_provider in class Config ("llamacpp" or "ollama" or "openai" or "anthropic")
+  - open `main.py` and enter your desired LLM provider under llm_provider in class Config ("llamacpp" or "ollama" or "lmstudio" or "openai" or "anthropic")
   - llama.cpp:
     - start "install_win.bat" in the llm_llamacpp folder to install llama cpp webserver
     - also start "download_model.bat" in the llm_llamacpp folder to download the openhermes-2.5-mistral-7b.Q5_K_M.gguf model we use for inference